 - Collaborate directly with your supply chain to ensure that they are always compliant – giving you peace of mind that all suppliers are approved to supply

 - Set out your requirements for 'approved to supply', such as uploading their compliance documentation, completing a self-assessment, or mapping their source locations

-- Map your supply chain, visually seeing who is in your supply chain, where they are and what they supply you gives chain of custody insight, helping you track product routes back to source
+- Map your supply chain, visually seeing who is in your supply chain, where they are and what they supply you gives the chain of custody insight, helping you track product routes back to the source

-- Track, measure and manage compliance with your own self assessments; system-generated alerts for impending tasks and compliance expiries
+- Track, measure and manage compliance with your own self-assessments; system-generated alerts for impending tasks and compliance expiries

 - Proactively managing and responding to risks will help you spot trends over time, drive timely business decisions and immediately respond to any fraudulent activity

 - Maintain robust document controls